tadachi/srlplayer2/README.md

-srlplayer
+srlplayer2
 =========

 #### Description
-Rewrite of [srlplayer](https://github.com/tadachi/srlplayer) .
+Upgrade/Rewrite of [srlplayer](https://github.com/tadachi/srlplayer) .
 It will reference streams on SRL, Twitch, Hitbox, and Azubu.

 License: MIT